GilenW/Web-Remider-Practice/README.md

 # Web-Remider-Practice
-This is a practice inspired by Youtube Javascript30
+This is a practice learned from Youtube Javascript30

 Live demo: https://gilenw.github.io/Web-Remider-Practice/